SopiMlab/open-nsynth-super/audio/readme-sopi.md

 # Open NSynth Super audio generation

-This guide is intended to supplement [Google's](https://github.com/googlecreativelab/open-nsynth-super/tree/master/audio).
+This guide is intended to supplement [Google's](https://github.com/googlecreativelab/open-nsynth-super/tree/master/audio) guide.

-The audio generation pipeline has seemingly only been tested on Linux.
-It can probably be made to work on other platforms, but there is e.g. some path manipulation code that assumes Unix paths and will break on Windows.
+The audio generation pipeline seems to have been tested only on Linux.
+It can probably be made to work on other platforms, but there is e.g. some path manipulation code that assumes Unix style paths and will break on Windows.

 Our reference computer's hardware specifications are: